Psychedelic Assisted Therapy (PAT)

 Step 2: Choose a Licensed Facilitator or Healing Center

-Services must be provided by a state-licensed facilitator, either:
+Services must be provided by a state-licensed facilitator at a licensed Natural Medicine Healing Center.

-You’ll be able to find licensed providers through directories or referrals once services are launched.
-The state will maintain a public database of licensed facilitators.
+You can find licensed providers through directories.
+The state of Colorado maintains a public database of licensed facilitators.

 Step 3: Participate in the Three-Part Process